NY Online Casinos

 New Jersey, Pennsylvania online casino options

 Some New Yorkers understandably prefer to play casino games online and do so for money.
 If you spend any time in New Jersey or Pennsylvania, multiple online casinos are at your disposal.

 While Pennsylvania does have a couple of unique brands, New Jersey has a more robust market.
 And considering more of the New York population lives closer to the NJ border, we’ll focus on the New Jersey online casino landscape.
 Here are some of the best online real casinos you can play in the Garden State:

 Download real money casinos in NY and play in NJ

 - BetMGM Online Casino: With a suite of over 220 games, functional apps and integration into MGM’s iRewards program, it’s easy to see why online casino players in New Jersey flock to this operator.
 New players receive $25 in site credit just for signing up and can also take advantage of an introductory offer to match their initial deposit up to $25.

 - DraftKings Online Casino: You might know this brand better for its daily fantasy and sportsbook offerings, but the casino side is no afterthought.
 It comes with everything you’d expect: live dealer games, slots and table games.
-If you’re new to DraftKings, you can get $35 in casino credit just to try out the casino and an impressive 100% deposit match up to $2,000 with your first deposit of $5 or more.
+If you’re new to DraftKings, you can get $35 in casino credit on first deposit and either an impressive 100% deposit match up to $100 or 100% deposit bonus up to $2,000 in casino credits.

 - Golden Nugget Online Casino: On a monthly basis, this app rakes in more revenue than any other online casino in New Jersey.
 And for good reason.
 The menu of titles is massive, with nearly 800 games.
 Golden Nugget isn’t resting on its laurels, however.
 You can get $10 just for signing up, then a 100% bonus up to $1,500 on your first deposit.